 - the Business Plan incorporates developing frameworks including the Information Technology Infrastructure Library V3 (ITIL V3) to focus on organisational objectives and drive up productivity with emphasis on performance and quality. - Information Management Strategy is designed to provide IT solutions to organisational business requirements and also assign resources for acquiring or developing such solutions.
-The Strategy also maps the solutions to the organisational objectives thereby providing a link between the solutions and the business objectives it supports. - the Strategy is based upon a fundamental principle of providing IT solutions by not limiting technologies supplied by Microsoft or Novell thereby maintaining a platform that can support either system or format.

-- the Strategy is introducing a unified communication system to foster collaborative working, sharing of information and task management.
+The Strategy also maps the solutions to the organisational objectives thereby providing a link between the solutions and the business objectives it supports. - the Strategy is based upon a fundamental principle of providing IT solutions by not limiting technologies supplied by Microsoft or Novell thereby maintaining a platform that can support either system or format. - the Strategy is introducing a unified communication system to foster collaborative working, sharing of information and task management.
 This will negate the need to circulate or store multiple copies of the same information. - External and internal IT audit reviews.
 Regular external and internal audits take place on our IT infrastructure.
-An external audit undertaken in 2010/11 on IT security arrangements required the implementation of a number of key actions which have been monitored by CMT throughout 2011/12.
-All high and medium priority actions are scheduled for completion to a defined timetable until all key priorities have been addressed.
-This work has been further supported by external consultants who are working with both Services on the Sussex Control Centre project and related joint IT issues.
-A revisit from the external auditors to assess progress with action plan implementation will take place in 2012/13/
+An improvement action plan was put in place to ensure all the recommendations from the recent reviews were embedded into the IMD systems.
+This work has been further supported by external consultants engaged to provide ESFRS with strategic IMD advice.